kaungkhantko/CareerCrafter/README.md

 ## Getting Started

-To get started with JobRecommender, follow these steps:
+To get started with CareerCrafter, follow these steps:

 1. Clone the repository or download the zip file.
 2. Open the index.html file in a web browser.